jrpotter/notebook/notes/c17/alignment.md

 ## Overview

-For a large class of modern ISAs, storage for basic C datatypes respect **self-alignmnet**.
+For a large class of modern ISAs, storage for basic C datatypes respect **self-alignment**.
 This means `char`s can start on any byte address, `short`s on any even address, 4-byte `int`s and `float`s must start on an address divisible by 4, and `double`s must start on an address divisible by 8.
 Likewise pointers are also self-aligned.

 Wasted space introduced solely for alignment purposes is referred to as **slop**.